hanzoai/painter/QUANTIZATION.md

 ### Representation

-To represent these derived datatypes, ComfyUI uses a subclass of torch.Tensor to implements these using the `QuantizedTensor` class found in `comfy/quant_ops.py`
+To represent these derived datatypes, Studio uses a subclass of torch.Tensor to implements these using the `QuantizedTensor` class found in `studio/quant_ops.py`

 A `Layout` class defines how a specific quantization format behaves:
 - Required parameters